trwaters/FigAxe/README.md

 ![ipython_screen](https://user-images.githubusercontent.com/3180046/83244372-7f1ea780-a15c-11ea-93ce-dd7d4d80c1be.png)

+Colorbar placement is indicated by the position of the `c` in the ascii-art representations when issuing `figaxe.help()`.

 ### Previewing layouts ###
+The above screenshot summarizes what FigAxe is all about: a collection of pre-defined layouts (the names 'cb1h', 'cb1v' etc.) that correspond to the figures given by the ascii-art.
 The helper function `figaxe.plot_layout()` is provided to show the skeleton figure corresponding to each layout name.
 Try for example,

     figaxe.plot_layout('h3')